Sibley’s Christmas Adventure Book

 Join “Sibley” the mouse on a magical holiday journey, brought to you by TV news broadcaster, Don Alhart.
 All proceeds from this book go to The Arc Foundation of Monroe, supporting people with intellectual and developmental disabilities and their families in the Rochester community since 1962.
 Illustrated by Doug Hoyt.

-Three ways to purchase books:
+Two ways to purchase books:

 - Order online & have them mailed to you.